 Combine that with the stress of planning your big fat Indian wedding, social media, Instagram and Pinterest...what’s a dulhan to do?

 I decided to simplify it for you.

 Who are the most popular Indian fashion designers?
-The best Indian bridal designers for weddings in 2020 are:
+The best Indian bridal designers for weddings are:

 Falguni shane peacock